bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 Otherwise, the code block is in *file_name*, which is relative to the directory where ``xsrst.py`` is executed; i.e., the top directory for this git repository.
+This may seem verbose, but it makes it easier to write scripts that move files and automatically change references to them.

 .. meta::
    :keywords: start